 We tend to undervalue the power of sleeping.
 We are constantly going from thing to thing; we believe the more we do, the better we are; we don’t rest enough; we don’t believe in the power of relaxation.
 On top of this, we don’t always eat the right foods to help us relax and trigger the natural way to fall asleep.
 Considering all this… it is harder to fall asleep and to stay asleep through the night.

 If you are feeling run-down, are struggling to focus, or are feeling irritable for no clear reason, you may want to look into your sleep patterns.
 Maintaining adequate amounts of quality sleep is essential to your optimal health and well-being.

 Many imbalances happen when we don’t sleep enough:

-Epidemiological and lab studies suggest short sleep is associated with increased risks for metabolic disruption, including:
+Multiple research studies suggest short sleep is associated with increased risks for metabolic disruption, including:

 • Impaired glucose tolerance

 • Increased ghrelin (ie. we keep being hungry)

 • Decreased leptin ( ie. we are never full after eating)

 • Increased body mass index (BMI)

 • Brain doesn’t function optimally